The ORM I'm using, dapper-dot-net, generates the following slow-running (1700ms) SQL code.

 exec sp_executesql N'SELECT TOP 5 SensorValue FROM "Values" WHERE DeviceId IN (@id1,@id2) AND SensorId = @sensor AND SensorValue != -32768 AND SensorValue != -32767',N'@id1 bigint,@id2 bigint,@sensor int',@id1=139,@id2=726,@sensor=178

 When I remove the arguments from this code, the query runs really quickly (20ms).
 Why, if at all, should the absence of these factors make such a significant difference?

 exec sp_executesql N'SELECT TOP 5 SensorValue FROM "Values" WHERE DeviceId IN (139,726) AND SensorId = 178 AND SensorValue != -32768 AND SensorValue != -32767'

 ...
 AND SensorValue != -32767 OPTION (RECOMPILE)

-The best read I had on the subject was in chapter 32 called "Parameter sniffing: your best friend... except when it isn't by " by GRANT FRITCHEY
+The finest chapter I found on the issue was chapter 32 of GRANT FRITCHEY's book, "Parameter sniffing: your best friend... unless when it isn't."